Scattering theory of thermal and bipolar thermoelectric diodes

-To keep the discussion simple, we will use a scattering theory based description, which is well established as long as electron-electron interactions can be treated in a mean field level~\cite{landauer_spatial_1957,landauer_conductance_1989,buttiker_admittance_1997}.
-Nontrivial extensions of the theory are needed in order to account for nonlinearities~\cite{christen_gauge_1996} (relating charge accumulation in the conductor to rectification and diode effects~\cite{buttiker_admittance_1997}) and inelastic scattering~\cite{engquist_definition_1981,buttiker:1986,buttiker:1988} (treated here phenomenologically).
-For this, we will consider a configuration as sketched in Fig.~\ref{fig:scheme}(a): thermoelectric particle, $I$, and heat, $J$, currents through a quantum conductor are due to temperature differences between terminals $L$ and $R$~\cite{sivan:1986,butcher:1990}.
-The conductor is partitioned in three, with regions $\alpha=1,3$ sandwiching a region ($\alpha=2$) of length $d$ where electrons are ballistic but have a finite probability $\lambda$ to thermalize.
-Despite its simplicity, this model can be safely applied to a wide range of configurations, including quantum wires~\cite{streda:1989,molenkamp:1990,guttman_thermopower_1995,kheradsoud:2019,haack:2019}, molecular junctions~\cite{paulsson:2003,reddy:2007}, or chaotic cavities~\cite{sanchez:2011} (which are furthermore known to enhance thermalization effects~\cite{rangi_disorder_2024}).
-Remarkably, it not only allows us to identify the relevant mechanisms for thermoelectric and thermal rectification, it also predicts a bipolar thermoelectric effect in particular configurations for which particle currents are the same independently of which terminal is hot.
+To keep the discussion simple, we use a scattering theory based description, which is well established close to the linear regime as long as electron-electron interactions can be treated in a mean field level~\cite{landauer_spatial_1957,landauer_conductance_1989,buttiker_admittance_1997}.
+Nontrivial extensions of the theory are needed that account for nonlinearities~\cite{christen_gauge_1996} (relating charge accumulation in the conductor to rectification and diode effects~\cite{buttiker_admittance_1997}) and inelastic scattering~\cite{engquist_definition_1981,buttiker:1986,buttiker:1988} (treated phenomenologically).
+For this, we consider the configuration sketched in Fig.~\ref{fig:scheme}(a): thermoelectric particle, $I$, and heat, $J$, currents through a quantum conductor are due to temperature differences between terminals L and R~\cite{sivan:1986,butcher:1990}.
+The conductor is partitioned in three, with regions $\alpha=1,3$ sandwiching region 2, of length $d$, where electrons are ballistic but have a finite probability $\lambda$ to thermalize.
+Despite its simplicity, this model can be applied to a wide range of configurations, including quantum wires~\cite{streda:1989,molenkamp:1990,guttman_thermopower_1995,kheradsoud:2019,haack:2019}, molecular junctions~\cite{paulsson:2003,reddy:2007}, chaotic cavities~\cite{sanchez:2011} (which enhance thermalization~\cite{rangi_disorder_2024}) or quantum dots~\cite{jaliel:2019}.
+Remarkably, it not only allows us to identify the relevant mechanisms for thermoelectric and thermal rectification, it also predicts an antireciprocal response: a bipolar thermoelectric effect in particular configurations for which particles flow in the same direction independently of which terminal is hot.
+We discuss how this effect depends on the breaking of the microreversibility principle for the different involved mechanisms.